Next Start |

 Doctorate in Organizational Leadership

 Are you ready to lead organizational transformation?
 IWU’s Ph.D. in organizational leadership degree program can equip you to drive performance and overall outlook forward within your organization.
-Plus, complete your Ph.D. in organizational leadership fully online!
+Plus, complete your Ph.D. in organizational leadership online!

 Why Pursue My Doctorate in Organizational Leadership Online at IWU?

-From an award-winning doctorate in organizational leadership program to offering our Ph.D. in organizational leadership degree fully online, IWU has aimed for the highest caliber of higher education experience for more than a century—and online education for more than a quarter century.
+From an award-winning doctorate in organizational leadership program to offering our Ph.D. in organizational leadership degree online, IWU has aimed for the highest caliber of higher education experience for more than a century—and online education for more than a quarter century.
 We lock in your tuition rates, which means no tuition hikes for the duration of your program.
 We are also proud to offer the support you need to have a meaningful impact on organizational performance and outlook through faculty who bring a practitioner-centered approach to your learning and curriculum aligned to industry standards and best practices.
 Our Christian faculty teach from the same biblical worldview valued on our campus, so that students can implement these principles in a fulfilling career.

 What Will I Learn in an Online Ph.D.
 Organizational Leadership Program?